BenRoss92/CV/README.md

 **Software Engineer** - *Root Capital LLP* & *XenZone* (October 2017 - February 2019)

-- Added a UI feature into production in the first week, despite unfamiliarity with React
+- Added a UI feature in production in my first week despite unfamiliarity with React
 - Learnt from scratch: TypeScript, React, Redux, Jest, Material UI, MJML and Mustache.js
 - Built an email rendering library using TypeScript, Mustache, Mocha and MJML
-- Created a tested login form with validation using React, Jest and Material UI
+- Created a login form with form validation using test-driven development, React, Jest and Material UI
-- Took on larger refactoring tasks for both front-end and back-end
+- Took on larger refactoring tasks in both front-end and back-end
-- Voluntarily tracked team tech-debt, keeping lists and raising in sprint meetings
+- Voluntarily tracked and helped encourage tackling of team tech-debt

 **Junior Full Stack Developer** - *Tasty Digital* (June 2017 – August 2017)

 - Built responsive websites using PHP, WordPress, Genesis, jQuery, SASS, HTML & Bootstrap
 - Created web icons and understood design mock-ups using Sketch
 - Learnt from scratch: WordPress, Genesis, SASS
-- Organised work using Git, Trello, Slack & Evernote
+- Tracked and organised work using Git, Trello & Evernote
-- Hosted and updated websites using cPanel & FTP
+- Managed hosting and updating of websites using cPanel & FTP

 ## Education